-Network Rail is currently carrying out tree and vegetation management work at Dalgety Bay station.
-This work aims to reduce leaf fall volume and improve operational safety.
+Network Rail recently carried out tree and vegetation management work at Dalgety Bay station.
+The work aims to reduce leaf fall volume and improve operational safety.

 The Frequently Asked Questions below may help to answer any questions you might have about this work.